-- Place a large, roomy frying pan on the stove, heat it up to fairly hot then add the leftover meat, nuts and cranberries and warm through shaking the pan to prevent sticking and burning.
+Heat up a large frying pan and add the leftover meat, nuts, and cranberries and warm through, shaking the pan to prevent sticking and burning.

-- Add the five spice powder and stir thoroughly, add the honey and stir through.
-Cook for 3 – 4 minutes to make sure everything is hot.
+Add the five spice powder and stir thoroughly, add the honey, and stir to combine.
+Cook for 3 to 4 minutes to make sure everything is hot.

-- Place the salad leaves in a bowl, add fresh mint and coriander and drizzle with the dressing to your taste.
+Place the salad leaves in a bowl, add fresh mint and coriander, and drizzle with the dressing.

-Any leftover dressing can be stored in a screw top jar and used within the week, it is great for using in a stir fry, or fried rice.
+- Any leftover dressing can be stored in a screw-top jar and used within the week.